pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

     -   Descartes thought that god "could have" willed that a triangle have four sides.

-#### 3. Against Those Who Believe That God Might Have Made Things Better
+#### 3. Against Those Who Believe That God Might Have Made Things Better {#against-those-who-believe-that-god-might-have-made-things-better}

 -   Nor can Leibniz approve of those who maintain that god could have made the world better.